 In order to enter 'Secure' mode and pass information securely, each encryptor must be 'Certified' by the same trusted body and exchange a secret 'Session Key' (DEK) using the RSA key exchange process (as specified in the ATM Forum's ATM Security Specification version 1.1).
+Alternatively, ECDSA/ECDH utilises ephemeral key agreement for the purpose of establishing DEKs in accordance with NIST SP800-56A.
 If the session key exchange is successful this results in a separate secure session per connection, without the need for secret session keys (DEKs) to be displayed or manually transported and installed.

-Figure 3. illustrates the conceptual data flow through a CN6000 Series Encryptor.
+Figure 3.
+Illustrates the conceptual data flow through a CN6000 Series Encryptor.